 Modern financial products can be complicated.
 There are a vast number of investments available, which can make it more confusing for individual investors.
 Stockbrokers and brokerage firms sometimes provide much-needed advice and recommendations.
 Investors put a lot of trust in the stockbrokers and brokerage firms they choose to work with and it is not unreasonable to expect that they will handle your hard-earned savings in a manner that is in your best interests.
 Stockbrokers and brokerage firms are required to handle their clients’ accounts responsibly and only to make recommendations that are suitable for each investor individually.

-Securities fraud attorney, James P. Galvin, has handled numerous Financial Industry Regulatory Authority (FINRA) arbitration cases.
+Investment fraud attorney, James P. Galvin, has handled numerous Financial Industry Regulatory Authority (FINRA) arbitration cases.
 These cases have included claims for, among other things, unsuitability, fraud, negligence, failure to supervise, and breach of fiduciary duty.
-In addition to practicing as a securities attorney, Mr. Galvin has worked as a financial planner and previously held FINRA Series 6, 7, 63, and 66 Securities Licenses, as well as various insurance licenses.
+In addition to practicing as a stockbroker fraud lawyer, Mr. Galvin has worked as a financial planner and previously held FINRA Series 6, 7, 63, and 66 Securities Licenses, as well as various insurance licenses.
 Mr. Galvin successfully completed The University of Georgia Terry College of Business Executive Program for Financial Planning Certification with Distinction.
 He has formerly been registered with broker-dealers in both the employee and independent contractor platforms.
 Mr. Galvin’s financial and securities industry background has given him a unique and valuable perspective in evaluating potential securities fraud claims and in understanding how brokerage firms typically defend fraud cases.